 - talking to a potential date in complete darkness.

 - Learn something new like a dance or foreign language.

 Exercise # 5.
 Dale is 25 years old computer programmer.
-He is the go to expert on a new search program that he has developed.
-A large auditorium sized venue has been scheduled for a public debut.
-Dale has been selected to lead off the presentation.
-When he looks at a large gathering of people he has a hard time focusing on any individual.
-All he sees is a large blurry mass of people.
+He is the go-to expert on a new search program he has developed.
+A large auditorium-sized venue has been scheduled for a public debut.
+Dale has been selected to lead the presentation.
+When he looks at a large gathering of people, he has difficulty focusing on any individual.
+All he sees is a sizeable blurry mass of people.

 What fear does Dale have, and what symptoms go with that fear?

 What Joy should Dale select to help him?

 The fear is apparent.
 He has a fear of public speaking.
 His fear is likely very stressful.
 Many public speaking experts recommend focusing on two or three individuals in the crowd and talking to them.
 But this is a problem with Dale.

 Re-associate a mass of blurry people with something non-threatening or enjoyable, such as:

 - One of the things that almost all ballroom dancers do is called a spot turn.
 A spot turn is precisely what it sounds like.
 The dancer focuses on a spot on the wall and then spins 360 degrees.
 Every 180 degrees, a different spot is selected.
 The dancer keeps their eyes focused on the spot while their bodies turn and then quickly moves their head to the new spot while their body continues in a smooth circle.